-Completed applications must be submitted online returned to the PHA as determined by the PHA at the time of opening of the waiting list.
+Completed applications must be returned to the PHA-by mail, electronically, by fax, or submitted in person during normal business hours.
+Applications must be complete in order to be accepted by the PHA for processing as determined by the PHA at the time of opening of the waiting list.
 Applications must be complete in order to be accepted by the PHA for processing.
 If an application is incomplete, the PHA will notify the family of the additional information required The family will then have 10 business days to provide the needed information.
 Failure to comply with the request for information will result in the applicant not being placed on the waiting list.